loopbackio/loopback.io/pages/en/lb2/StrongLoop-Labs.md

 {% include note.html content="
 _**StrongLoop Labs projects**_ provide early access to advanced or experimental functionality.
-In general, these projects may lack usability, completeness, documentation, and robustness, and may be outdated." %}
+In general, these projects may lack usability, completeness, documentation, and robustness, and may be outdated.
+" %}

 These are the StrongLoop Labs projects: